-- 3.1 This rule applies only to firms which are not regulated by the FCA. - 3.2 A firm shall give the client the following information in writing in a manner that is clear, fair and not misleading before the firm provides a service which includes the carrying on of a regulated activity and in good time before the conclusion of a contract of insurance: - (a) a statement that the firm is not authorised by the FCA; - (b) the name and address of the firm; - (c) the nature of the regulated activities carried on by the firm, and the fact that they are limited in scope; - (d) a statement that the firm is authorised and regulated by the Solicitors Regulation Authority; and - (e) a statement explaining that complaints and redress mechanisms are provided through the Solicitors Regulation Authority and the Legal Ombudsman; - 3.3 Before a firm provides a service which includes the carrying on of an insurance distribution activity with or for a client, and in good time before the conclusion of a contract of insurance, it must state that it is an ancillary insurance intermediary and make the following statement in writing to the client in a way that is clear, fair and not misleading:
+- 3.1 This rule applies only to firms which are not regulated by the FCA. - 3.2 A firm shall give the client the following information in writing in a manner that is clear, fair and not misleading before the firm provides a service which includes the carrying on of a regulated activity: - (a) a statement that the firm is not authorised by the FCA; - (b) the name and address of the firm;

+(c) the nature of the regulated activities carried on by the firm, and the fact that they are limited in scope;

+(d) a statement that the firm is authorised and regulated by the Solicitors Regulation Authority; and

+(e) a statement explaining that complaints and redress mechanisms are provided through the Solicitors Regulation Authority and the Legal Ombudsman;

+3.3 Before a firm provides a service which includes the carrying on of an insurance mediation\distribution\activity with or for a client, it must state that it is an insurance distributor and make the following statement in writing to the client in a way that is clear, fair and not misleading:

-"[This firm is]/[We are] not authorised by the Financial Conduct Authority.
-However, we are included on the register maintained by the Financial Conduct Authority so that we can carry on insurance distribution activity, which is broadly the advising on, selling and administration of insurance contracts.
-This part of our business, including arrangements for complaints or redress if something goes wrong, is regulated by the Solicitors Regulation Authority.
-The register can be accessed via the Financial Conduct Authority website at www.fca.org.uk/firms/financial-services-register."
+"[This firm is]/ [We are] not authorised by the Financial Conduct Authority.
+However, we are included on the register maintained by the Financial Conduct Authority so that we can carry on insurance mediation\distribution activity, which is broadly the advising on, selling and administration of insurance contracts.
+This part of our business is regulated by the Solicitors Regulation Authority, including\and\arrangements for complaints or redress if something goes wrong, are subject to the jurisdiction of the Legal Ombudsmanis regulated by Solicitors Regulation Authority.

+The register can be accessed\-via\-the Financial Conduct Authority website at www.fca.org.uk/firms/financial-services-register."